kkarrwrites/kkarrwrites/README.md

 ## 📝 Summary

 - 👋 Hello!
-I'm K. Karr, a web developer, certified by UConn's Coding Boot Camp.
+I'm K. Karr, a web developer, certified by the University of Connecticut's Full-Stack Web Development Boot Camp.
 - 🖥️ I specialize in the front end, particularly in CSS and JavaScript.
 - ⌨️ Currently, I'm working on:
   - An Astro and Tailwind CSS project for [Luna Station Quarterly](https://github.com/jenniferlynparsons/lunastationquarterly).